Meaning of Numbers in the Bible

 Meaning of Numbers: The Number 1

-The number 1 also represents the unity between God the Father and His Son Jesus (John 10:30).
+The number 1 also symbolizes the unity between God the Father and His Son Jesus (John 10:30).
 Jesus, by his singular sacrifice, has made possible the forgiveness of all our sins.
 He is the one Mediator and Shepherd (1Timothy 2:5; John 10:16) in the life of a Christian.

 The Old and New Testaments have an incredible unity of one (1) between them.
 More than a third of the New Testament is composed of Old Testament quotes.
 Many writings from the prophets and Psalms could not be understood without the Gospels and the rest of the New Testament.